 I make no claim of any theological accuracy, much less brilliance; I just think these thoughts are a possible insight.
 What was started at the Annunciation finds it zenith tonight.
 Christmas and Easter unite.
 God's promise is fulfilled.

-Rejoice as you hear the Exultet.
+Rejoice as you hear the Exsultet.
 The Latin and English texts are provided.